 And by the way, you don't have to hit your kids.

-I don't hit my kids, I never hit 'em either.
+I don't hit my kids.

-You just take away their iPhone or their iPad or their PlayStation or their Xbox and and you get full compliance within seconds.
+You just take away their iPhone or their iPad or their PlayStation or their Xbox and you get full compliance within seconds.

-It it totally works.
+It totally works.

 Well, just what?

-We're gonna take away Kim Jong-un's what?
+We're going to take away Kim Jong-un's what?

-I know, take away his choice, take away his ability to play basketball or something.
+Take away his choice, take away his ability to play basketball or something.

 With Dennis Rodman?